The Difference Between Sex Therapy and Sex Coaching

 I have to admit, though, the lines may be blurry from time to time.
 Some cases are very clearly falling into the 'need for therapy' vs 'need for coaching' bucket, others are less straight forward.
 Feel free to approach me or your therapist of choice to discuss what type of support can help you best.

-Sandra Leiblum stresses that sex coaching is built upon the methodologies of effective sex thearpy with personal sex education at its core.
-Other professionals seem to agree: while therapy investigates a client's past to help them cope with the present, coaching is focused on building on the present and creating a strong future.
+Sandra Leiblum expressed further that sex coaching is built upon the methodologies of effective sex therapy with personal sex education at its core.
+While therapy investigates a client's past to help them cope with the present, coaching is focused on building on the present and creating a strong future.
 A coach can help a client become aware of their motivations and hurdles and can guide them in making shifts in the way they approach their problems and their goals.
-Unlile a friend, coaches don't only come with opininons, but a process: Coaches identify where a client is standing on a map and asks, "where shall we go next?”.
+Coaches identify where a client is standing on a map and asks, "where shall we go next?”.
+AASECT distinguishes and defined sex therapists as licensed mental health professionals, trained to assess, diagnose, and provide in-depth psychotherapy, specialized in treating clients with sexual issues and concerns.

-The more I read about it, the more we practice coaching sessions in SCU, the more I get the impression that for clinically healthy clients, both are in essence two approaches or tools avaialble to chose from based on their preferred style of working.
+In my personal opinion, for clinically healthy clients, both sex coaching and sex therapy, are in essence two approaches or tools available to chose from based on your preferred style of working.
 Think about how you approach problem solving in your professional life: Are you a solution focused go-getter eager to hit the ground running?
 Someone who is fast at assessing the status quo and any mayor hurdles?
 Are you eager to smartly implement learnings from past successes and failures (both your own and your peer's) to kick-off a well thought-through action plan?
 Maybe then coaching is your preferred tool.
-Maybe you have already experienced the support, the availability of well-working short cuts, the releiving effect of simply tackling hurdles together with a professional that make you consider this appraoch for your intimate life too.
-After all, why would an approach so increadibly wide spread and accepted as a means for improvement and success in the professional life don't follow equal patterns in other areas of life?
+Have you already experienced the support of a business coach, the access to well-working short cuts, or the releiving effect of tackling hurdles together with another expert (-coach) in your professional life?
+Would you consider the same approach for your sex life?
+After all, why would coaching, which is so incredibly wide spread and accepted as a fantastic way for improvement and success in the professional life, don't follow equal patterns in other areas of life?

 For further reading/listening: